m-Kurundkar/Pomodoroman/README.md

   * Timer modes: Choose between 25min work/5min break, 50/10 or 90/30.
   * Companion widgets that add a little life to your work sessions by talking to you (or scolding you!)
   * (Don't try to find all their dialogue bubbles, it will take too long)
-  * Music/Ambient sound choice: "Eldrum: Ryke Valley", "Rain", "Waves" and "Medieval"!
+  * Music/Ambient sound choice: "Eldrum: Ryke Valley", "Waves", "Library" and "Medieval"!

 # How to use:
 1) Download the zip file